 The MassArt Department of Public Safety works to prevent crime on campus by eliminating or minimizing criminal opportunities whenever possible through proactive area patrols of campus, crime prevention education and training, building and area surveys to assess risk, and collaboration with other offices.
 We strive to educate the MassArt community on a variety of topics, so students, faculty, and staff, develop solid safety habits.
-Programs offered may include personal safety/self-defense, sexual assault prevention, fire safety, office safety, internet safety and others.
+Programs offered include personal safety/self-defense, sexual assault prevention, fire safety, office safety, internet safety and others.

 Crime Prevention Programs on personal safety and theft prevention are sponsored by various campus organizations throughout the year.
-The MassArt Department of Public Safety facilitates programs for the community including orientations, student organizations, and the greater MassArt community.
+The MassArt Department of Public Safety may facilitate programs for student, family, staff and faculty orientations, student organizations, community organizations, and the greater MassArt community.